rtous/edcav/spark/README.md

 Finally, check the contents of output files within the "results" directory.

 Now that you have run your first Spark code using the shell, it’s time learn about programming in it in more detail.
 In Spark we express our computation through operations on distributed collections that are automatically parallelized across the cluster.
 These collections are called Resilient Distributed Datasets, or RDDs.
+An RDD is a collection of elements that can be operated on in parallel.
+The operations that you define over an RDD do not refer to a particular item, but to any partition of the RDD.
 In the example above, the variable called linesRDD is an RDD, created here from a text file on our local machine.

+Let's execute the previous example step by step.
+First we split the input file into lines:

+	>>> linesRDD = sc.textFile("example1.txt")
+	>>> linesRDD.foreach(show)

+The obtained linesRDD is a Resilient Distributed Dataset (RDD).
 Once created, RDDs offer two types of operations: transformations and actions.
 Transformations construct a new RDD from a previous one.
-In our text file example, flatMap, map and reduceByKey are transformations.
-Spark only computes transformations in a lazy fashion, the first time they are used in an action (e.g. first() or saveAsTextFile(…) are actions).
+Let's transform linesRDD by splitting each line into words (a new RDD).

+	>>> words = linesRDD.flatMap(lambda line: line.split(" "))

+The flatMap transformation is not executed till an action requires it, such as the following:

+	>>> words.foreach(show)

+Let's map each word into a tuple (word, 1):

+	>>> count = words.map(lambda word: (word, 1)) count.foreach(show)
+	>>> words.foreach(show)

+Finally, we apply an operation (sum) to all the tuples with the same key (word).
+This is the reduce operation:

+	>>> counts = count.reduceByKey(lambda a, b: a + b)
+	>>> counts.foreach(show)

+This may seem too complicated to count a bunch of words.
+The advantage is that each stage can be performed in parallel by many computers.

 ## 5. Simple clustering example (K-Means)